mml/aoc2023/README.md

     other similar syntaxes.
 The switch from Scala 2 to Scala 3 was also confusing.
 It made a lot of older results I found on stackoverflow fairly useless.
+12. [OCaml](https://ocaml.org/) has a lovely type system.
+13. [R](https://www.r-project.org/) worked really well for another problem where "transpose the data" or "treat columns like rows" was going to be part of the story.